DNNX/itzavishay.github.io/_posts/2020-03-05-oss-contribution.markdown

 Here's what I did:

  * Read through [the development documentation](https://github.com/rust-analyzer/rust-analyzer/tree/master/docs/dev) (most open source projects will have an equivalent such as `CONTRIBUTING.MD`).
- This was interesting and helpful but really overwhelming; So much information I did not know what do do with.
+ This was interesting and helpful but really overwhelming; So much information I did not know what to do with.

  * Went through [the links in Jane's comment](https://github.com/rust-analyzer/rust-analyzer/issues/1705#issuecomment-522732758).
 But rather than glimpsing through them I tried my best to read and understand as much about the context presented.
 I found features of `rust-analyzer`, such as symbol definitions and references really useful, navigating thorugh the code